David Villa announces his retirement after glittering career | Goal.com

 Internationally, the Spaniard represented his country 98 times winning Euro 2008 before also lifting the World Cup two years later.

-Villa has recently turned his attention to life after football after securing USL franchise rights for New York-based Queensboro FC this week.
+Villa recently secured USL franchise rights for New York-based Queensboro FC and now looks set to put his full focus into the club.

 “I lived and played in New York for four years.
 I know what a special place Queens is,” Villa said.
 “I love the cultures, the food, the people and their passion for life and, of course, soccer.